MikeW-gc/Quenya-SMT/README.md

 # Quenya-SMT
-A Quenya-English statistical machine translator trained on the parallel corpora : both the new testament and the old testament.(link: https://folk.uib.no/hnohf/nqnt.htm)
+A Quenya-English statistical machine translator (from English to Quenya) trained on the parallel corpora : both the new testament and the old testament.(link: https://folk.uib.no/hnohf/nqnt.htm)

 # Method
 same as working with other languages with Moses, a more specific demonstration is included in the Code.ipynb file.